List of Fantastic Beasts characters: Langdon Shaw

-Langdon Shaw (played by Ronan Raftery) is the youngest of Henry Shaw Sr.'s sons, who begins to believe in magic.
+Langdon Shaw (played by Ronan Raftery) is the younger of Henry Shaw Snr's sons, who begins to believe in magic.

-Henry Shaw Jr.
+Henry Shaw Jnr

-Henry Shaw Jr. (played by Josh Cowdery) is the eldest of Henry Shaw Sr.'s sons and also his father’s favourite one.
+Henry Shaw Jnr (played by Josh Cowdery) is the elder of Henry Shaw Snr's sons and also his father’s favourite one.
 He is a successful politician and is killed by Credence Barebone’s Obscurus during a speech at a fundraising dinner.